CentrePort Wellington: Wharves

 As of 2023, there are 20 wharves situated around Wellington Harbour.
 This includes large commercial wharves in the inner harbour and port area, smaller wharves in seaside suburbs and the fuel wharves at Seaview and Evans Bay.
-The first wharves were built from 1840 by newly-arrived European settlers, to enable them to move goods from ship to shore.
-The first publicly-owned wharf built in Wellington Harbour was Queens Wharf, completed in 1862.
-In 1880 the Wellington Harbour Board was created and took control of most wharves in the harbour until its disestablishment in 1989.
+The first wharves were built from 1840 by newly arrived European settlers, to enable them to move goods from ship to shore.
+The first publicly owned wharf built in Wellington Harbour was Queens Wharf, completed in 1862.
+In 1880 the Wellington Harbour Board was created and took control of most wharves in the harbour until its disestablishment in the 1989 New Zealand local government reforms.

 CentrePort owns and operates the commercial wharves in the inner harbour area and the fuel wharves at Seaview and Evans Bay.
 Other wharves around the harbour are owned by local councils.

 Seaview wharf

 CentrePort owns and maintains a wharf at Seaview that serves a fuel terminal.
 The Seaview fuel terminal is the main point of supply for liquid fuels for the lower North Island, and is also a backup point of supply for other parts of the North Island.
 The landward end of the wharf is at Point Howard and it is approximately 600 m long.
 Fuel pipelines along the wharf connect with bulk fuel storage facilities in Seaview.
 The fuel terminal handles approximately one million tonnes of fuel annually.

 Planning for the construction of the existing fuel terminal wharf began in the mid-1960s, with empowering legislation introduced in 1967.
 Tenders were called for the construction of the oil loading arms on the new wharf in 1973.
 In 2001, the wharf was equipped with an impressed current cathodic protection scheme to help prolong its life.
 The wharf was damaged in the 2016 Kaikōura earthquake, but was able to continue operating.
-In 2021 a $60m project commenced to improve the seismic resilience of the wharf.
+In 2021 a $60m project commenced to improve the earthquake resistance of the wharf.